 Another benefit of curiosity is a higher level of empathy.
 The most empathetic people are curious about those around them.

 Members put themselves in one another’s shoes and take an interest in others’ ideas rather than focusing only on their own perspectives.
 This reduces instances of group conflict.

 A natural sense of inquisitiveness is to be lauded.
 It means team members will work to understand each other in all situations.

 People who are curious about others’ lives—without coming across as intrusive—are often better at creating positive relationships.

 That’s because active listening is one of the most critical factors in relationship-building.
 This can help your team connect with one another and build trust as they get to know one another.

 When people are curious, they don’t experience as many setbacks related to fears.
 Curiosity means pushing beyond discomfort and taking solace in the unknown.
 It can drive people to take action even when fear is present.

 Curious individuals are open to going past their comfort zones.
-If it results in learning about something they are passionate about, they’ll tread on.
+If it results in learning about something they’re passionate about, they’ll continue exploring.